eccko/TrashEraser-Debloat-Windows-10/README.md

 # TrashEraser
-Application in terminal (CMD/Powershell) to remove garbage from windows 10
+Application in terminal (CMD/Powershell) to remove garbage from windows 10 like stock apps, files in %temp% or even deleting OneDrive pernamently from your Windows, makes him better.

-To use this application you have to follow this steps:

-- Have windows 10 [b]at least[/b] Creators Update
--
+# First of All